RaresAnghel08/rmi-website/content/organisation/rules.md

 ### Medal Allocation

 After the second Competition Day and before the RMI Awards Ceremony the medal distribution is determined by an automatic procedure, based on the number of points the contestants achieved.
-The medal awards are uniquely determined by the following rules:
+The medal allocation is decided by the Scientific Committee and satisfies the following rules:
 1. The score necessary to achieve a gold medal is the highest score such that at least one twelfth of all contestants receive a gold medal.
 2. The score necessary to achieve a silver medal is the highest score such that at least one fourth of all contestants receive a silver or a gold medal.
 3. The score necessary to achieve a bronze medal is the highest score such that at least one half of all contestants receive a medal.

 Each team's score will be calculated as the sum of the best three scores of its members.
 The final standings will be posted on the official website and the team with the highest score will be awarded the RMI Cup.

+Special awards may be distributed according to the will of the Scientific Committee in order to recognize outstanding performances.